drnsmith/drnsmith/README.md

 - **[AI Recipe Assistant: Where Data Science Meets Engineering](https://github.com/drnsmith/AI-Assistant-Recipe)**

-_This full-stack project is an intelligent recipe assistant that helps users discover, generate, and save recipes.
+_Buil an intelligent recipe assistant that helps users discover, generate, and save recipes.
 Built with **Streamlit** for a clean, interactive UI, it enables users to search a database of 2M+ recipes, generate AI-powered recipes using **LLMs**, and save favourites for easy access.
 The backend is powered by **Python**, **SQL**, and **NLP**, ensuring efficient querying and personalised recommendations._

 - **[Secure Communication Framework: Client-Server System with Python and Cryptography](https://github.com/drnsmith/Client-Server-Network-Socket-Programming)**